Recently I’ve mentioned in class the Dunning Kruger effect, which the

 Let’s dwell on that for a minute and think of that obnoxious

-friend of yours who has a rather poor intermediate level and thinks her grammar
+friend of yours who has an intermediate level of English and thinks her grammar

 is better than yours just because she spent a summer in Bristol.
-She will not
+Chances are she will not

-to” is correct or not.
+to is correct or not.
 Why not?
-Well one simple reason.
-In order to be able to
+For a simple reason: in order to be able to

 pass judgment on that sentence she would have to be aware of the very grammar